scalar-labs/docs-scalardb/docs/3.11/scalardb-cluster/getting-started-with-scalardb-cluster.md

   - [Oracle JDK](https://www.oracle.com/java/technologies/downloads/) LTS version (8, 11, or 17)
   - [OpenJDK](https://openjdk.org/install/) LTS version (8, 11, or 17)
 - ScalarDB Cluster running on a Kubernetes cluster
-  - If you don't have ScalarDB Cluster set up, please follow the instructions in [Set Up ScalarDB Cluster on Kubernetes by Using a Helm Chart](setup-scalardb-cluster-on-kubernetes-by-using-helm-chart.md).
+  - We assume that you have a ScalarDB Cluster running on a Kubernetes cluster that you deployed by following the instructions in [Set Up ScalarDB Cluster on Kubernetes by Using a Helm Chart](setup-scalardb-cluster-on-kubernetes-by-using-helm-chart.md).

 {% capture notice--info %}
 **Note**